n3d1117/website/content/blog/view-state-enum-swiftui/index.md

 ---
-title: Modeling view state in SwiftUI using a generic enum
+title: Modeling view state in SwiftUI
 description: How to reduce boilerplate code when modeling view state in SwiftUI views by using a generic enum to handle common scenarios such as loading, success, and error states.
 date: 2023-08-15T05:24:54.000Z
 slug: view-state-enum-swiftui